src-d/blog/content/post/coreos_nano.md

 As we saw, it is possible to statically link C/C++ programs in pretty much the same way Go does it.
 In Go, you execute `go get` and you are done.
 In C, you have to be a good system programmer and to spend an hour struggling with the compiler.
-My next text editor will be written in Go for sure :-)
+My next text editor will be written in Go for sure... or Vim.